 Context Parameters

-Easel has an unusual feature called Context.
-If a function call is missing certain parameters, the Easel compiler looks for variables with the same names as the function parameters in the surrounding code, and automatically wires them up for you.
+Easel has an unusual feature called context.
+In certain situations when a function call is missing parameters, the Easel compiler looks for variables with the same names as the function parameters in the surrounding code, and automatically wires them up for you.
 There are particular rules around this to stop this causing unexpected side-effects.

 Games are often made through a process of iteration and experimentation.
 Used to its greatest effect, context can greatly reduce the amount of boilerplate code you need to write, making your code smaller, lighter and easier to experiment with.